asdvfghg/Heterogeneous_Autoencoder_by_Quadratic_Neurons/readme.md

 # Heterogeneous Autoencoder Empowered by Quadratic Neurons
-This is the repository of our submission for IEEE Transactions on Neural Networks and Learning Systems   "Heterogeneous Autoencoder Empowered by Quadratic Neurons".
-Here is the preprint vision [https://arxiv.org/pdf/2204.01707.pdf](https://arxiv.org/pdf/2204.01707.pdf).
+This is the repository of our paper "Quadratic Neuron-empowered Heterogeneous Autoencoder for Unsupervised Anomaly Detection".
+[Paper](https://arxiv.org/pdf/2204.01707.pdf).
 In this work,

 1. We develop a novel autoencoder that integrates essentially different types of neurons in one model；